The Truth About Working & Living In Saudi Arabia

 Religion has a significant impact on the lives of expats working and living in Saudi Arabia.

-- Sharia law is the basis for many laws and regulations, which govern issues such as dress, alcohol, public behaviour and prayer.
+• Sharia law is the basis for many laws and regulations that govern issues such as dress, alcohol, public behaviour and prayer.

 It is, therefore, essential for those considering moving to Saudi Arabia to familiarise themselves with the Islamic faith before entering the country to understand how it will affect everyday life for themselves and their family members.